Frequently Asked Questions.

 As your needs change over time, a continuing care retirement community gives you the confidence of knowing long-term care is available on site at predictable costs.
-We offer a range of levels of care for financial security and peace of mind.Close
+We offer a range of levels of living for financial security and peace of mind.Close

 Senior living at Covenant Living at Windsor Park means living independently while having on-site access to a comprehensive menu of health care services and long-term care.
-We meet the needs of our residents by providing the following levels of care:
+We meet the needs of our residents by providing the following levels of living:

 - Independent Living Apartments and Duplex Homes

 - Assisted Living Memory Support